pfcode/symfony-i18n-comparator/README.md

 that your Symfony installation already does.

 ### License
-This project is published under the MIT license.
+This project is distributed under the MIT license.